What are my first steps if I’m interested in studying off-campus?

 Students interested in applying for a domestic program must schedule a meeting with the domestic programs advisor but do not need to attend an information session.

-As announced in the April 14, 2021, and December 20, 2021, community updates, all Pomona College students are required to be vaccinated and boosted for COVID-19 (with exemptions for documented medical reasons or sincerely held religious beliefs).
+All Pomona College students are required to be vaccinated for COVID-19 with the initial series and at least one booster unless the individual qualified for an exemption based on medical reasons or sincerely held religious beliefs.
 This includes students participating in international and domestic programs.
 It is important to be aware that in addition to Pomona College’s requirement, certain programs, countries, and airlines may require vaccination for participation, entry, or travel, respectively.
 Students who are granted an exemption from Pomona College and students who have concerns about their ability to complete vaccination or get a booster prior to their program should meet with an advisor to discuss these factors in the context of their program and location.

-Routine processing has resumed for U.S. passports, however current processing is significantly delayed.
-Students with non-U.S. passports should check passport processing timelines with their passport-issuing country.
 If you do not currently have a passport or if your passport is expiring within six months after the end of your intended program, you should begin the application/renewal process as soon as possible.
 Keep in mind that in most cases, you would need a valid passport to apply for a student visa and to book a flight.
+You can find information about applying for U.S. passports on the U.S. Department of State website.
+Students with non-U.S. passports should check passport processing information and timelines with their passport-issuing country.

 International and Domestic Programs Eligibility